security-companion/websecmon/docs/features.rst

 Features
 ==============

-Websec verifies the folloing for you:
+Websecmon verifies the following for you:

-* Check webserver for open ports using nmap
+- Check webserver for open ports using nmap
-* Check webserver for hidden files using snallygaster
+- Check webserver for hidden files using snallygaster
-* Check webserver encyrption configuration and webserver certificate (is a trusted one, is still valid) ...
+- Check webserver encyrption configuration and webserver certificate (is a trusted one, is still valid)

+...